NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 _Drones_ also have a fixed moving pattern that follows a predetermined path.
 This path is decided prior to the simulation and is not influenced by the state of the map or the agents.
 This is a simplification to keep the model complexity low and to avoid the need for the _drone_ to plan its path dynamically.
 The current path is a square with a parametric side length, each _drone_ can be setup with a different dimension and with a specific starting position.
 ]

-In the *faster model* after selecting the actor needed to perform an action the _drone_ sends a message to all the actors involved with the total waiting time needed to complete the action.
+In the *faster model*, after selecting all the actors to instruct, the _drone_ calculates the total wait time for each actor involved and sends it to them.

 = Scenarios & Properties

-To highlight the strength and weaknesses of the model, we have defined a set of scenarios that we have simulated trough it.
-The scenarios are designed to test the model in different conditions, such as the presence of multiple fires, the distribution of agents, and the effectiveness of the moving policies.
+To highlight the strength and weaknesses of the model, we have defined a set of scenarios that are designed to test it under different conditions, such as the presence of multiple fires, the distribution of agents, and the effectiveness of the moving policies.

 For all models, we have established the following parameters, which are scenario-independent and cannot be controlled:
-- $T_v = 30$: The time before an _in-need_ becomes a casualty;
+- $T_v = 30$: The time before an _in-need_ becomes a casualty.
-- $T_"zr" = 10$: The time a zero-responder needs to assist an _in-need_;
+- $T_"zr" = 10$: The time a zero-responder needs to assist an _in-need_.
-The other parameters are changed to illustrate the functionality and efficiency of the system.
+The other parameters are tuned to illustrate the functionality and efficiency of the system.

-We always kept T_scs at 60 second to allow the system to reach a stable state before the simulation ends.
+We always kept $T_"scs"$ at 60 time intervals to allow the system to reach a stable state before the simulation ends.
 For each scenario, we calculated:
-- $N%_max$: The maximum percentage of safe individuals over the total number of survivors in T_scs;
+- $N%_max$: The maximum percentage of safe individuals over the total number of survivors within $T_"scs"$.
-- $N%$: The guaranteed number of safe individuals within T_scs.
+- $N%$: The guaranteed number of safe individuals within $T_"scs"$.

 All the optional stochastic features have been implemented:
-- The _survivors_ acknowledge the instruction and enact with probability $S#sub[listen]$, and ignore it (or miss it) with probability $1 - S#sub[listen]$.
+- The _survivors_ acknowledge the instruction and enact with probability $S_"listen"$, and ignore it (or miss it) with probability $1 - S_"listen"$.
 We assume _survivors_ share the same behavior, hence the same probability is used for all of them.
-- The _drones_ vision sensors fail with probability $P#sub[fail]$.
+- The _drones_ vision sensors fail with probability $P_"fail"$.
 We assume _drones_ share the same sensors, hence the same failure probability is used for all of them.

 #align(center, grid(columns: 3, gutter: 1cm, align: bottom,
   figure(